deitch/jstree-grid/README.md

 # jsTreeGrid
 [![CDNJS](https://img.shields.io/cdnjs/v/jstreegrid.svg)](https://cdnjs.com/libraries/jstreegrid)

+UNSUPPORTED: You are welcome to find issues, and submit Pull Requests to fix.
+Beyond that, there really isn't time to support it.

 ## Overview
 Plugin for the jstree www.jstree.com tree component that provides a grid extension to the tree.